Skip to main content

 Now that we've established why data enrichment is worth the investment, let's look at some of the internal probing and planning you can do to get the most from it.

-8 ways to align your organization on data enrichment
+8 ways to align your organization on lead enrichment

 1. Determine your primary enrichment goal